ASSET SEARCH PRIVATE INVESTIGATOR

 Financial Investigations

 An asset is an economic resource.
 Anything tangible or intangible that is capable of being owned or controlled to produce value and that is held to have positive economic value is considered an asset.
-As such, an asset search investigation is relatively easy to conduct, as the majority of Tangible Assets; (fixed) and are documented in public records.
-Though Tangible Assets; (liquid) are not a matter of public record and require a permissible purpose to conduct a search.
+As such, an asset search investigation is relatively easy to conduct, as the majority of Tangible Assets (fixed) are documented in public records.
+Tangible Assets (liquid) are not a matter of public record and require a permissible purpose to conduct a search.

 Tracing funds and activities within companies and across jurisdictions presents complex challenges to which our experts apply their forensic investigative abilities.
 Stryker’s team provides financial investigative expertise for class actions, civil litigations, regulatory enforcement proceedings, and white-collar criminal matters.